Combahee River: History

 The river is named for its first inhabitants, the Combahee tribe of Native Americans.
 Europeans occupied the area as early as the 1680s, and so the Combahee and others of the Cusabo group are also known as Settlement Indians.
 Land was set aside for the Yemassee people along several rivers, including the Combahee.
-The Yemassee War of 1715-1717 saw skirmishes in the area.
+The Yemassee War of 1715–1717 saw skirmishes in the area.

 On August 27, 1782, one of the last fights in the Revolutionary War took place along the Combahee River.
-The British made an attempt at foraging, which the Americans, headed by General Gist and Colonel John Laurens, opposed.
+The British made an attempt at foraging, which the Americans, headed by General Mordecai Gist and Colonel John Laurens, opposed.
 Laurens, the son of Henry Laurens, a former president of the Continental Congress, died in the action.

 The Combahee River bordered and supplied the water for some of the largest, most productive rice plantations prior to the Civil War.
 It was the site of an important military incident during that conflict, the Raid at Combahee Ferry.
 This was a Union raid into the interior of South Carolina, which freed over 750 slaves.
 Harriet Tubman, an escaped slave herself, well known for leading others hundreds of miles to safety on the Underground Railway, led this endeavor on June 2, 1863.
 The bridge across the Combahee on US Highway 17 is the location today.